 Planning ahead and knowing how to store and repackage leftovers is also key.
 Take a moment to declutter your freezer, ensuring you have ample space to store and later enjoy those delicious meals that would have otherwise gone off in the fridge.
 Ask your guests to bring their own containers to take home any leftovers and avoid having to throw away any food.

-To get the most out of your leftovers, download the free Saveful app which provides chef-tested recipes based on the food that is already at home.
+To get the most out of your leftovers, download the free Saveful app which provides chef-tested recipes based on food you’ve already got at home.

 Many food scraps can also be added to a compost bin.
 This environmentally friendly practice not only reduces waste but also contributes to nutrient-rich soil for your garden.